-Holly Sonders Bares Jaw-Dropping Curves In Nude Photo & Warns That ‘Big Daddy’ Is Working
+Holly Sonders Bares Jaw-Dropping Curves In Nude Photo & Warns That 'Big Daddy' Is Working

 Holly went nude for this particular image.
 Save for a Panama hat with black trim and an old-school Nikon camera hanging from a strap on her shoulder, the buxom model was absolutely bare.

-Holly’s thick mane cascaded down her back and shoulders.
-She styled it in a low ponytail and her tresses curled as it tumbled down, caressing the top of her backside.
-Her only jewelry was some sparkly earrings that pulled her ensemble together.
+Holly's thick mane cascaded down her back and shoulders, with her tresses curled as they tumbled down and hit the top of her backside.
+Her only jewelry were some sparkly earrings that pulled her look together.

 In her caption, the golf maven asked her followers to hush because "Big Daddy" was working.
 She tagged Bagley Photo as the photographer.